slu-soc5650/course-website/content/lecture-03/index.md

 Error: 'rawData.csv' does not exist in current working directory ('F:/SOC5650/DoeAssignments/Labs/Lab-99/docs')
 ```

-I also suspect (but have not demonstrated) that the `ggplot2` errors folks recived with the lecture-02 assignments are also related to this error.
+I also suspect (but have not demonstrated) that the `ggplot2` errors folks received with the lecture-02 assignments are also related to this error.

 After experimenting with two students' notebooks (on the `read_csv()` error) and [reporting this as a bug on GitHub](https://github.com/krlmlr/here/issues/14), I have both a workaround and a more stable fix for this error.